ArjaanBuijk/CarND-Unscented-Kalman-Filter-Project/writeup_report.md

 The goals / steps of this project are the following:

-* Implement Lidar and Radar sensor fusion in C++, use an Unscented Kalman filter.
+* Implement Lidar and Radar sensor fusion in C++, using an Unscented Kalman filter.
-* Test implementation by tracking a moving object, and optimize setting for process noise.
+* Test implementation by tracking a moving object, and optimize settings for process noise.
 * Validate implementation by comparing predicted trajectory to provided ground truth trajectory.
 * Compare accuracy to standard Kalman filter for Lidar and Extended Kalman filter for Radar.